 Offshore Wind Farms: The Lease Areas and Developers

-Seventeen federally leased areas are off the coasts of eight U.S. states.
+Seventeen federally leased areas are off the coasts of eight U.S. states, as of December 2021.
 Click on each lease site to see how many turbines are expected or estimated, to which developer they belong and how much power will be generated.
 Turbine totals are either based on developers’ proposals or estimated using power generated by the largest turbine currently on the market.

 Data: Bureau of Ocean Energy Management